orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 	- "Re-encrypting 392/2401," while the re-encryption is in progress, here assuming it has already re-encrypted 391 documents out of 2401 it needs to re-encrypt.
 	- "Re-encryption finished," when the re-encryption is done for that form.

+### Reloading resources

+[SINCE Orbeon Forms 2019.2]

+Because Orbeon Forms caches form resources, if you override resources with the [`oxf.fr.resource` properties](/configuration/properties/form-runner.md#overriding-resources), those resources are not updated until the server restarts.

+Using the "Reload resources" action will invalidate the cached resources of all the selected forms immediately.
+The next time the form is loaded, it will use up to date resources including those overridden in properties.

 ### Reindexing

 [SINCE Orbeon Forms 2016.2]